I'm Too Young To Have COPD

 Often, if a person is diagnosed with COPD at a younger age, the doctor might also have a blood test for Alpha-1 Antitrypsin Deficiency which is the genetic form of COPD.
 If your family history includes family members with COPD, the doctor might also recommend that you are tested for Alpha-1.

-On our page, "Alpha-1 Deficiency: Were You Tested?", it says that “The core symptoms are very similar to those of the more standardly diagnosed COPD, but while typical COPD progression is based on airborne irritants and toxins damaging the lungs, AAT deficiency causes a lower production of the protein that protects the lungs and liver from damage, leaving them vulnerable to early onset disease such as emphysema.”
-It’s important that people are tested for Alpha-1 in case there is a possibility that they have it.
-There have been people in their 20's that were diagnosed with COPD, because of the Alpha-1.
+On our page, "Alpha-1 Deficiency: Were You Tested?", it says that "The core symptoms are very similar to those of the more standardly diagnosed COPD, but while typical COPD progression is based on airborne irritants and toxins damaging the lungs, AAT deficiency causes a lower production of the protein that protects the lungs and liver from damage, leaving them vulnerable to early onset disease such as emphysema."
+It's important that people are tested for Alpha-1 in case there is a possibility that they have it.
+There have been people in their 20s who were diagnosed with COPD because of the Alpha-1.

 Exposures